koninklijke-collective/koning_comments/README.md

 ### Signals

-- ``KoninklijkeCollective\KoningComments\ViewHelpers\Widget\Controller\CommentsController``: ``afterCommentCreated``: you can use this signal to send and e-mail or other kind of notification after a comment has been created.
+- ``KoninklijkeCollective\KoningComments\ViewHelpers\Widget\Controller\CommentsController``: ``afterCommentCreated``: you can use this signal to send an e-mail or some other kind of notification after a comment has been created.